Canadair CC-109 Cosmopolitan: Operational history

 Canadair was not able to get contracts from any major airline for the CL-66.
 It was too expensive and other similar types had better performance.
 The two aircraft, both of them CL-66Cs, that had been used for extensive sales demonstrations, were sold to the local carrier Quebecair.
 The RCAF took ten aircraft, mainly Bs.
 The Eland not only proved to be unreliable, but also did not deliver the expected power, consequently, the RCAF instituted an engine upgrade in 1966–1967, installing Allison 501-D36 engines.
-After eight airframes had been re-engined, the company phased out further development work on the type, "orphaning" the remaining final two Eland examples, which were subsequently scrapped.
+After eight airframes had been re-engined, the company phased out further development work on the type, "orphaning" the remaining two Eland-powered examples, which were subsequently scrapped.

 No. 412 Squadron at CFB Ottawa (S), or "Uplands" flew the "Cosmo", from 1960 to 1994 as VIP transport.
 The Cosmopolitan aircraft were also deployed to Europe for Canadian NATO contingent support as well as to the US in support of Canadian NORAD operations.